Stamp Duty explained

 First of all, what is Stamp Duty?
 It’s a land tax charged to you, the home buyer, by the Government when you buy a home, whether it’s brand new or pre-owned.
 Sometimes you’ll see it called SDLT (Stamp Duty Land Tax).

-If you’re a first-time buyer one of the recent changes is brilliant news for you — allowing you to buy a home up to £300,000 without having to pay a penny in Stamp Duty!
+If you’re a first-time buyer one of the recent changes by the Government is brilliant news for you — allowing you to buy a home up to £425,000 without having to pay a penny in Stamp Duty!

-For everyone else, Stamp Duty is payable on all homes over £125,000, with the % rates applied in bands that go up with the purchase price.
+For everyone else, the residential nil-rate Stamp Duty threshold has doubled from £125,000 to £250,000, with the % rates applied in bands that go up with the purchase price.
 The figures vary a bit in Scotland and Wales, but here’s how it works in England, where we currently build all our bunnyhomes.